-It's easy to get from Austria to Italy, but traveling by train makes it so much easier.
-Why overspend on a flight for such a short trip?
-Why drive through the Alps when you can sit and relax and enjoy them completely?
-The choice is clear on the best way to cross the border, now you can save money at the same time with ItaliaRail
+It's simple to get from Austria to Italy, but traveling by train makes it so much easier.
+Why overspend on a flight for such a short trip or worry about renting a car when you can sit back, relax and enjoy passing through the Alps them completely?
+The choice is clear on the best way to cross the border, and you can save money at the same time with tickets from ItaliaRail.

 The Austrian Federal Railways, or Osterreichische Bundesbahnen (OBB), operates the 5,800 kilometer rail system within Austria.
 The Westbahnhof and Sudbahnhof are Vienna's major railway terminals.
 Westbahnhof is the gateway to Germany, Switzerland, and the rest of northern and central Europe; Sudbahnhof is the gateway to southern and eastern Europe.
-Westbahnhof has two levels.
-Arriving by train, you will be on the top of the elevated level.
+Westbahnhof has two levels; arriving by train, you will be on the top of the elevated level.
 The main station concourse is at street level.
 Sudbahnhof is a three-level terminal with the train platforms located on the middle and top levels.
-Vienna (Wien), Innsbruck and Salzburg.

 Traveling from Italy to Austria, it is highly recommended to purchase a ticket and a seat reservation.
 The tickets are therefore only valid for the day and train booked.